 1. Choose a Tablet with a Large Screen

 Screen size is one of the biggest differences between a smartphone and a tablet.
-Most smartphones try to crowd all information in a sub-5” screen.
+Most smartphones try to crowd all information into a sub-5” screen.
 Many seniors have trouble seeing these small screens.

-Not so, with tablets though!
-A bigger screen can mean the difference between seeing clearly or not seeing at all.
+Not so with tablets, though!
+A bigger screen can mean the difference between seeing clearly and not seeing.
 This is key for seniors with failing eyesight.
 Look for tablets with at least a 10″ screen for most seniors.

 2. Compare the Overall Size and Weight

-While it may seem like a small detail, look at t
+While it may seem like a small detail, look at it.

-he overall sizes of tablets.
+The overall sizes of tablets.
 The weight is an important consideration too.
-Also, keep in mind that covers and add-ons such as a senior-friendly computer keyboard will add to the total weight.
+Also, remember that covers and add-ons, such as a senior-friendly computer keyboard, will add to the total weight.

 3. Find a Tablet that is Simple to Use